mosaicml/composer/composer/algorithms/gyro_dropout/README.md

 But there might be better possible (sigma, tau) set that may achieve higher accuracy for other models.

 ## Technical Details
 GyroDropout achieves improved accuracy over conventional dropout by pre-selecting a fixed number of subnetworks and training with only those subnetworks.
-Because the selected subnetworks are trained more robustly (compared to the conventional dropout cases), their diversity increases and thus their ensemble achieves higher accuracy.
+Because the selected subnetworks are trained more robustly (compared to the conventional dropout), their diversity increases and thus their ensemble achieves higher accuracy.

 ## Attribution
 [*Gyro Dropout: Maximizing Ensemble Effect in Neural Network Training*](https://proceedings.mlsys.org/paper/2022/hash/be83ab3ecd0db773eb2dc1b0a17836a1-Abstract.html) by Junyeol Lee, Hyeongju Kim, Hyungjun Oh, Jaemin Kim, Hongseok Jeung, Yung-Kyun Noh, Jiwon Seo.